-The available literature suggests that surgery for femoroacetabular impingement is beneficial in a symptomatic population, with 87% of patients returning to sport and 82% returning to previous level of competition.4 On the other hand, no randomized controlled studies adequately compare conservative and surgical management.5 Unfortunately, at this point the research tends to relate only to reported patient satisfaction, subjective questionnaires, and self-reported return to sport.6
+The available literature suggests that surgery for femoroacetabular impingement is beneficial in a symptomatic population, with 87% of patients returning to sport and 82% returning to the previous level of competition.4 On the other hand, no randomized controlled studies adequately compare conservative and surgical management.5 Unfortunately, at this point, the research tends to relate only to reported patient satisfaction, subjective questionnaires, and self-reported return to sport.6

 How Do We Determine Return to Sport?

 Unlike ACL reconstruction, hip injury lacks sufficient evidence to support return to sport guidelines.
 According to the 2016 Consensus Statement on Return to Sport, clinicians should combine information from a biological, psychological, and social standpoint.7 These factors include:

 - Health risk based on the athlete’s specific injury (subjective and objective measures)